Buy US Dollars online at The Currency Club today.

 *Your potential saving has been calculated using our exchange rate and the most expensive provider's rate in the market at a given point in time.

 Firstly, always understand how the GBP/USD exchange rate is displayed.

 Most currency exchange specialists will show the rate for one pound is equal to x number of US dollars.
 Therefore always look for the highest exchange rate as this will tell you most amount of US dollars that you will receive for each pound.

-No commission currency is a myth.
-Many bureau de changes and all high street operators usually hide fees within the GBP/USD rate that they will offer to you.
+Many bureau de changes and all high street operators include their margin within the GBP/USD rate that they will offer to you.
 Or they may charge commission and other handling fees on top.
 This is notoriously common for Airport bureau de change!
 The best way to get the best value when buying your us dollars is to check carefully the final cost in pounds against the total amount of us dollars that you are buying.
 Compare and then finalise your purchase.

-The Currency Club will always provide you with the real exchange rate with our small fee displayed and added on top when you purchase us dollars.
+The Currency Club will always provide you with access to the interbank exchange rate before you confirm our best offered exchange rate allowing you to compare more easily when you purchase us dollars.

 Some providers offer better value for larger orders

 Always check the amount of US dollars that you are buying and if you are flexible with the amount or are buying us dollars as part of a larger group, then play around with the converters on websites.

 When making a currency exchange, The Currency Club will give you a better rate of exchange for the more that you order.